activecm/ipfix-rita/docs/Router Support.md

 collected.
 Please email this archive to support@activecountermeasures.com along with a description of the device you are trying to use.
-Additionally, please include any relevant settings you have set on your device such as which flow version you are using (IPFIX, Netflow v9, or Netflow v5), if you are sending any "additional reports" (proprietary data), and the flow reporting mode being used (realtime/ bulk/ etc.).
+Additionally, please include any relevant settings you have set on your device such as which flow version you are using (IPFix, Netflow v9, or Netflow v5), if you are sending any "additional reports" (proprietary data), and the flow reporting mode being used (realtime/ bulk/ etc.).